 Coilover Type Shock Absorber

-This is where the damper adjuster is positioned.
-For fi more information see 'Damper Adjuster' info sheet.
+This is where the damper adjuster is positioned for more information see the damper adjuster info sheet.

-The shaft is connected to shims and a piston which moves through the oil as it moves up and down in the body.
+The shaft is connected to the shims and a piston which moves through the oil as it moves up and down the body.